axtstar/pxeboot_ubuntu_20_04/readme.md

 server_ip=192.168.0.1

 #http(actual iso path)
-foscal=/home/axt/Downloads/focal-live-server-amd64.iso
+focal=/home/axt/Downloads/focal-live-server-amd64.iso
 ```

-You have to download foscal-live-server iso image from ubuntu (mirror) server.
+You have to download focal-live-server iso image from ubuntu (mirror) server.

-**And be determined where is the path as environment variable 'foscal' by the .env file like the above**.
+**And be determined where is the path as environment variable 'focal' by the .env file like the above**.

 That is prerequired.